Caulkin: Safety

 Caulkins forged into the shoe which are not removable pose an increased risk of injury to handler or horse should the horse step on or kick a person, itself, or another animal.
 When stabled, animals wearing caulkins need extra bedding to avoid abrasion when lying down and for protection while moving about in a confined area.
-When working, leg protection in the form of bell boots and splint boots or polo wraps may minimize the risk of injury.
+When working, leg protection in the form of bell boots and splint boots or exercise bandages may minimize the risk of injury.

 Screw-in studs are often longer and sharper than permanent caulkins and thus are removed when the horse is not working.
 The hole for the stud is plugged with cotton, rubber plugs, or a stud blank so dirt does not ruin the threads of the hole.
 Due to risk of injury, horses are not shipped in studs or left unattended with studs screwed in.

 Pointed studs, such as grass studs or pointed bullets are generally placed only on the outside of the shoe, so the horse is less likely to cut himself should his foot hit one of his legs.
 Road stud can be used on the inside or outside of a shoe.
 However, the shoe should have some stud on the inside of the shoe; without it, there will be a twisting motion on the foot, which can cause a loss of shoe, and possibly strain the legs.
 Most riders place smaller studs on the front feet, because the horse's hind legs are stronger and generally require more traction.